Abel Ogwuche

 Abel Ogwuche (born 6 July 2003) is a Nigerian footballer who plays for Swedish side Trelleborgs FF as a centre-back.

-Career
+Club career

 Ogwuche came through the Tripple 44 Academy in Ibadan.
 In February 2022 he began a trial period with the Swedish side Trelleborgs FF.
 The following month he signed for the club on a short term deal, with the option to extend.
 He made his Superettan debut for Trelleborgs on 21 August 2022 against Dalkurd FF.

 In November 2022 it was announced that Ohwuche would be signing a professional contract, and that the agreement would keep him with the Swedish club into 2026.
-The club has the option to extend the contract by an extra year and Trelleborgs sports director Salif Camara Jönsson said “we get a tall center back with substantial upside in both aerial and duel play.
-We see a very big potential in him [and] he still has things to develop”.

 International career

 Ogwuche was named in the Nigerian squad for the AFCON under-20 tournament in January 2023.
 He was awarded man of the match in the quarter-final win over Uganda that ensured Nigeria’s qualification for the 2023 FIFA U-20 World Cup.
 He was subsequently named in the Nigerian squad for the 2023 U20 World Cup.